 The ORR is the National Safety Authority (NSA) for railways in Great Britain.
 The Railways and Other Guided Transport Systems (Safety) Regulations 2006 (as amended) ("ROGS Regulations") require all mainline train operators to maintain a safety management system (SMS) and hold a safety certificate indicating that the SMS has been accepted by the ORR.
 To obtain a safety certificate, applicants need to describe how their SMS allows them to run their transport system safely.
 ORR will focus on checking that SMSs are effective, meet the requirements of the ROGS Regulations and are fit for the purpose they are being used for.
-Further information can be found in the New Operator Guide on the HS1 website, via the following link:

-https://highspeed1.co.uk/regulatory/access-new-operators

 International operators using the Channel Tunnel are also required to obtain a Part B safety certificate issued by the Intergovernmental Commission.
 This is in addition to the Part A safety certificate which is issued by the safety authority in the country in which the operator first established its operation.
 More information from the Intergovernmental Commission, including relevant changes post-Brexit, can be found on their website: